nwgat/cxgui/README.md

 # cxgui
-a gui to capture raw files for vhs-decode
+a gui to capture raw files from cxadc-win-tool for use with vhs-decode

 | Features         | Description                          |
 |------------------|--------------------------------------|